 You can go and admire the tree at Cathedral Square, buy yourself or someone else something to keep warm at the Wool House or explore the Christmas Charity Bazaar.

+Don't miss the capital city of Europe during Christmas!
 Running from November to January, the Christmas Markets in Brussels completely take over the city, filling the center with more than 200 chalets, fairground attractions, and ice rinks.
+A trip to Brussels may become the highlight of the journey if you travel during the holidays!

 There are also plenty of Christmas events to keep your busy, including concerts at the Grande Place, lights parades, and choirs singing on Saint Catherine Square.